jimdigriz/bratwurst/DEVELOPMENT.md

     make fakeisp

 Part of this process utilises a pre-built base Debian root filesystem (`fakeisp/initrd.base`), a component which rarely changes, to simplify the build.
-However, if you prefer to build your own locally you can run the following on a Debian 'wheezy' 7 workstation:
+However, if you prefer to build your own locally you can run the following on a Debian 'jessie' 8 workstation:

     make fakeisp-diy
     make fakeisp